 After your 1 hour autolyse, add to your mass:

 - 25g of the remaining warm H2O (save 25g to help when mixing the oat porridge in later)

 Cut the salt through your dough with your hand and mix everything until it comes back together and becomes sticky.

-At this point, as I was mixing in the 25g salt and 25g water, I started to feel a little anxious… I really wanted to add more water, things just felt strangely stiff.
+At this point, as I was mixing in the 25g salt and 25g water, I started to feel a little anxious… I wanted to add more water; things just felt strangely stiff.
 You must fight the urge to add more water here, trust me.
-Once you add in your cooked oat porridge later in the process the oats will release quite a bit of water into your dough, dramatically increasing hydration.
-Early attempts at this bread had me sweating as I was trying to shape hydrations that were surely in excess of 100%.
+Once you add in your cooked oat porridge later in the process, the oats will release quite a bit of water into your dough, dramatically increasing hydration.
+Early attempts at this bread had me sweating as I was trying to shape hydrations that were undoubtedly more than 100%.

 |Final dough temperature:||79ºF|

 Transfer your dough to a clear container to be used during bulk fermentation and let rest for the first 30 minutes.

 After the first 30 minutes and right before your first set of turns, add in the oat porridge a little bit at a time folding well after each addition.
 Use splashes of your remaining 25g of water a little at a time as your folding the porridge into your dough.
 You’ll have to make the judgment call here whether you’ll need the entire 25g based on how your dough feels.
 I ended up using it all, but it has been quite dry lately here in New Mexico.